leochien1110/ros-gpt-crawler-tools/README.md

 ```
 The arguments are all optional:

 `-s, --state`: The state of the issues to fetch (open, closed, or all).
-Default is 'open'.
+Default is 'closed'.
+It is not recommended to use `all` since it might reach the Github API request limit.

 `-k, --keywords`: A list of keywords to filter the issues.
 This is optional.

 `-o, --output`: The output file where the issues will be saved in Markdown format.
-Default is 'issues.md'.

 By default, the collected document will be saved under `notes/owner/repository_timestamp.md`.
 The timestamp is added to the filename to avoid overwriting existing files.

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.